CEUS Reproducing System Of My Bösendorfer Imperial 290 Piano

 Image courtesy of Mr. Stahnke.

 The superb recording and playback accuracy of the 290SE was unprecedented.
 Those who enjoyed an opportunity to record on the SE, and historians who had old music adapted to play on the 290SE have paid this high compliments.
-Decades later the reliable 290SE remain sought after and continue in service; one of the 290SE remains cherished (along with its Microsoft DOS 3.1 computer) at the University of Maryland's Michelle Smith Library International Piano Archives, near my Columbia, Maryland home.
-Unfortunately owing to the high cost the SE technology was not followed up by Bösendorfer, nor was it patented.
-However, this effort became the basis for pianos that would since December 1987 come to dominate this market even though technically and musically these did not surpass the 290 SE, and so the Yamaha 'Disklavier' became synonymous with recording pianos.
+Decades later the reliable 290SE remain sought after and continue in service; one of the 290SE remains cherished (along with its Microsoft DOS 3.1 computer) at the University of Maryland's Michelle Smith Library International Piano Archives in College Park, Maryland.
+Unfortunately owing to the high cost, the SE technology was not followed up by Bösendorfer, nor was it patented.
+However, this effort became the basis for pianos that would since December 1987 come to dominate this market even though technically and musically these did not surpass the 290 SE, and so the Yamaha 'Disklavier' became synonymous with modern recording pianos.

-Right: CEUS introduction event at Bösendorfer New York on 16 June 2007.
+Right: a CEUS introduction event at Bösendorfer New York on 16 June 2007.

 Bosendorfer CEUS Intro June 2006